LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: The Logical Commonsense Dataset

 \paragraph{Resulting Dataset}

 After Stage 2, we obtain 4,999 curated questions with refined atomic answer sets.
-In Stage 3, each question is expanded into logically structured instances evenly distributed across the three base relation types, with an additional \textsc{Mixed} setting in which operators are randomly assigned across options.
-After filtering, the final dataset contains 19,996 instances, with \textsc{AND}, \textsc{OR}, \textsc{NEITHER/NOR}, and \textsc{MIXED} each contributing 4,999 instances.
+In Stage 3, each question is expanded into logically structured instances evenly distributed across the three base operators, with an additional \textsc{Mixed} setting in which operators are randomly assigned across options.
+The final dataset contains 19,996 instances, with \textsc{AND}, \textsc{OR}, \textsc{NEITHER/NOR}, and \textsc{Mixed} each contributing 4,999 instances.

+\paragraph{Diversity Analysis} Because atomic options are generated using an LLM, we explicitly evaluate lexical and semantic diversity to ensure that the dataset does not suffer from generation collapse.

+Table~\ref{tab:diversity_table} reports lexical and semantic diversity statistics for atomic and composite options.
+Following \citet{li2016diversity}, we measure Distinct-2 (ratio of unique bigrams to total bigrams), obtaining 0.70 for atomic options and 0.23 for composite options, indicating substantial lexical variation in the generated atomic options.
+We further compute semantic diversity as the negation of mean pairwise cosine similarity between sentence embeddings~\cite{tevet2021evaluating}.
+Global semantic diversity is high for both atomic and composite options (0.89), suggesting low global semantic redundancy across the dataset, while intra-question diversity is 0.73 for atomic options and 0.47 for composite options, indicating substantial variation within each question's answer set.

+Lower lexical and intra-question diversity for composite options is expected, as compositions deterministically reuse atomic statements and fixed operator tokens across options for the same question.
+Additionally, diversity is not left to unconstrained sampling: our Stage~1 generation explicitly enforces structured diversity through near-miss distractors, partial-truth alternatives, and mechanism-based variation, while prohibiting trivial or redundant options.

+Overall, these results suggest that the dataset exhibits controlled diversity arising from structured recombination and constraint-based generation.